 Most workplaces are rife with hierarchies and power dynamics that can leave you beholden to someone on a higher rung who may not care about your needs or interests, or even your basic humanity.
 Succession's "boar on the floor" scene isn't just an illuminating look at the character of Logan Roy, but an absurdly extreme moment of workplace humiliation.
 To be asked to kneel, to make animal sounds, to compete for a piece of food — this is what it can mean, what it can feel like, to be someone's subordinate.

-Emotional labour refers to how many jobs, especially service sector jobs, require you to tightly control your emotions.
+Emotional labor refers to how many jobs, especially service sector jobs, require you to tightly control your emotions.
 You remain pleasant even to rude customers, because your job dictates that you must.
-To a degree, the very idea of "professionalism" requires some emotional labour.
+To a degree, the very idea of "professionalism" requires some emotional labor.
 When your boss gives you extremely upsetting news, it would be considered unprofessional to react emotionally — to react honestly.

 Katarina says her most humiliating job was personal training, which she held after graduating college.
 "My clientele were wealthier and I was fairly often treated as the help, or as someone not as respectable,” she says.
 “I think that's why I place a high value on my master's degree — and a job that at least sounds high-up and 'respectable.'"

-Rosa*, a 24-year-old, feels humiliated by the purposelessness of her duties.
+Rosa*, a 24-year-old who lives in Australia, feels humiliated by the purposelessness of her duties.
 "Work is bland, tedious, and monotonous.
 It requires a fixation on details that have no meaning," she says.
 "Much of the work I do I know doesn't contribute to anything at all.
 It's admin for the sake of admin.
-So the persona I create reflects the fallacy of my labour.
+So the persona I create reflects the fallacy of my labor.
 I imbue the work I do with a sense of purpose by feigning an interest and investment in the overarching goals and outcomes of the company for which I work."

 Rosa feels a little bit humiliated "each and every time I smother an opinion, spend hours working on something mundane, or present a false, chirpy, and company-positive version of myself."